-On this day in 1945, an official announcement of Japan’s unconditional surrender to the Allies is made public to the Japanese people.
+An official announcement of Japan’s unconditional surrender to the Allies is made public to the Japanese people on August 14, 1945.

 In the afternoon of August 14, Japanese radio announced that an Imperial Proclamation was soon to be made, accepting the terms of unconditional surrender drawn up at the Potsdam Conference.
 That proclamation had already been recorded by the emperor.
 The news did not go over well, as more than 1,000 Japanese soldiers stormed the Imperial Palace in an attempt to find the proclamation and prevent its being transmitted to the Allies.
 Soldiers still loyal to Emperor Hirohito repulsed the attackers.